-Proficiency testing is the establishment of the calibration or testing performance of a laboratory.
+Proficiency testing in ISO 17025 is the establishment of the calibration or testing performance of a laboratory.

 It also refers to an inspection body’s testing performance against pre-determined criteria using interlaboratory comparison.

 Hence, proficiency testing is one of the most dominant ways of checking the validity of the test and/or calibration results.